 What this means for your content:

-You need to build content around full questions and natural prompts that match how users type into Gemini, such as: “What’s a good project management tool for remote teams working asynchronously?”
+You need to build content around full questions and natural prompts that match how users type into Gemini — for example: “What’s a good project management tool for remote teams working asynchronously?”

 Use tools like: